entropybit/survivinpkcs/README.md

 192.168.0.12 slots=64
 ...
 ```
-with the ips of the according nodes.
-Hostnames can also be used as long as these can be resolved from each
+with the IP of the according nodes.
+Host names can also be used as long as these can be resolved from each
 single node.

-The global docking script generates a folder *sur_dimer* inside the working direcotry of the script.
+The global docking script generates a folder *sur_dimer* inside the working directory of the script.
 Inside this folder all the resulting structures from the global docking are stored.
 As the global
-docking uses a rough backbone protocoll these structures do not have sidechains for the mobile structure.
+docking uses a rough backbone protocol these structures do not have side-chains for the mobile structure.

 To remedy that, and also to increase the resolution of the docking overall a local refinement docking
 is done for every single one of these structures.
-Simliar to global docking there is a (script)[https://github.com/entropybit/survivinpkcs/blob/master/scripts/refinement_docking.sh] for
+Similar to global docking there is a (script)[https://github.com/entropybit/survivinpkcs/blob/master/scripts/refinement_docking.sh] for
 this task in the repo.
 So one can simply do
 ```
 chmod u+x refinement_docking.sh